Tuscarora people: 18th century

-After the defeat in the battle of 1713, about 1,500 Tuscarora fled north to New York to join the Iroquois Confederacy, while as many as 1500 additional Tuscarora sought refuge in the colony of Virginia.
+Following their defeat in the conflict in 1713, about 1,500 Tuscarora fled north to New York to join the Haudenosaunee Confederacy, while as many as 1500 additional Tuscarora sought refuge in the British colony of Virginia.
 Although some accepted tributary status in Virginia, most of the surviving Tuscarora are believed to have returned to North Carolina.
 In 1715, about 70 warriors of the southern Tuscarora went to South Carolina to assist colonists against the Yamasee.
 Those 70 warriors later asked permission to have their wives and children join them, and settled near Port Royal, South Carolina.

 Under the leadership of Tom Blunt, the Tuscarora who remained in North Carolina signed a treaty with the colony in June 1718.
 It granted them a 56,000 acre tract of land on the Roanoke River in what is now Bertie County.
 This was the area occupied by Chief Blunt and his people.
-The colonies of Virginia and North Carolina both recognized Tom Blunt, who had taken the last name Blount, as "King Tom Blount" of the Tuscarora.
+The colonial governments of Virginia and North Carolina both recognized Tom Blunt, who had taken the last name Blount, as "King Tom Blount" of the Tuscarora.
 Both colonies agreed to consider as friendly only those Tuscarora who accepted Blount's leadership.
-The remaining southern Tuscarora were forced to remove from their villages on the Pamlico River and relocate to the villages of Ooneroy and Resootskeh in Bertie County.
+The remaining southern Tuscarora were forced to remove from their villages on the Pamlico River and relocate to the villages of Ooneroy and Resootskeh (Rahsutáʔkye) in Bertie County.
 In 1722, the Bertie County Reservation, which would officially become known as Indian Woods, was chartered by the colony.

 As colonial settlement surrounded Indian Woods, the Tuscarora suffered discrimination and other acts; they were overcharged or denied use of ferries, restricted in hunting, and cheated in trade; their timber was illegally logged, and their lands were continuously encroached upon by herders and squatters.
 Over the next several decades, the colonial government continually reduced the Tuscarora tract, forcing cessions of land to the encroaching settlers.
 They sold off portions of the land in deals often designed to take advantage of the Tuscarora.

 Many Tuscarora were not satisfied with the leadership of Tom Blount, and decided to leave the reservation.
 In 1722, about 300 fighting men, along with their wives, children, and the elderly, resided at Indian Woods.
 By 1731, the population fell to 200 warriors, and by 1755, only 100 warriors remained, with a total population at Indian Woods of 301.
 When Moravian missionaries visited the reservation in 1752, they had noted "many had gone north to live on the Susquehanna" and that "others are scattered as the wind scatters smoke."
-This refers to the Tuscarora migrating to central-western New York to live with the Oneida and other Iroquois nations.
+This refers to the Tuscarora migrating to central-western New York to live with the Oneida and other Haudenosaunee nations.

 In 1763 and 1766, additional Tuscarora migrated north to settle with other Iroquoian peoples in northern and western Pennsylvania and in New York.
 By 1767, only 104 persons were residing on the reservation in Bertie County.
 In 1804, the last band to leave North Carolina went to New York.
 By then, only "10 to 20 old families" remained at Indian Woods.